Installing LiteMage caching for Magento v2

-- From the Caching Application drop-down select LiteMage Cache Built-in to LiteSpeed Server
+- From the Caching Application, drop-down select LiteMage Cache Built-in to LiteSpeed Server

 - Click the Save Config button

-- From the left sidebar SYSTEM menu click Cache Management.
+- From the left sidebar, SYSTEM menu click Cache Management.

 - Check the Configuration and Page Cache boxes.
 Select Refresh from the drop-down and click the Submit button.

 This completes the installation of LiteMage cache.
-The following section details how to confirm your site is being served correctly from cache.
+The following section details how to confirm your site is being served correctly from the cache.

 Verifying LiteMage functionality